 Maya Coleman is a PHD, Clinical Psychologist and Hand in Hand Instructor based in Washington, D.C.
 She currently leads one of Hand in Hand's Professionals Intensives, as well as counselling families.
 She is happy to receive questions by e-mail.
 You can also visit her website.

-Kristen Volk is a Certified Hand In Hand Instructor based in Denver.
+Kristen Volk is a former Certified Hand In Hand Instructor.

 Blaustein, M. & Kinniburgh, K. (2010).
 Treating traumatic stress in children and adolescents: How to foster resilience through attachment, self-regulation, and competency.
 New York, NY: The Guilford Press.